AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/push-notifications/getting-started-push-notification-android/propagate-notification.md

 ```

-## Modify AndroidManifest.xml
+## Modify [!DNL AndroidManifest.xml]

- Add the service that was created to your AndroidManifest.xml.
-The final AndroidManifest.xml should look like below
+Add the service that was created to your [!DNL AndroidManifest.xml].
+The final [!DNL AndroidManifest.xml] should look like below:

 ```xml {.line-numbers}
 <?xml version="1.0" encoding="utf-8"?>